Jekyll & Hyde (musical): DVD recording

-Later Touring Productions
+Later touring productions

 The second national tour of the United States began previews on April 13, 1999, in Wallingford, Connecticut, before opening April 21 in Detroit, Michigan.
 The touring company was led by Chuck Wagner in the lead roles, with Sharon Brown as Lucy and Andrea Rivette as Emma.
 The final performance took place on April 30, 2000, in Houston, Texas, where the show debuted 10 years earlier.

 The third US tour to run was a Non-Equity production featuring a Non-Equity cast.
 It ran from September 19, 2000 (in Evansville, Indiana), through May 20, 2001 (closing in New London, Connecticut).
 It starred Guy LeMonnier as Jekyll and Hyde, Annie Berthiaume as Lucy and Shani Lynn Nielsen as Emma.

 The musical made its UK debut, when a national tour launched in Eastbourne on August 24, 2004.
 The tour, which featured Paul Nicholas as Jekyll/Hyde, alongside Louise Dearman as Lucy and Shona Lindsay as Emma, ran through May 21, 2005, and closed in Sunderland.
 A second 6-month tour, mainly of the UK and Ireland began on January 20, 2011, in Bromley and ran through July 30 in Leeds, with Marti Pellow as Jekyll/Hyde, Sarah Earnshaw as Emma and Sabrina Carter as Lucy, under the direction of Martin Connors.
 The tour also played a month in Abu Dhabi.

 A re-vamped North American touring production, featuring a more contemporary rock score, officially began performances in San Diego, California, on October 2, 2012, following previews from September 7 in La Mirada, California.
-Constantine Maroulis plays the lead roles and is joined by Deborah Cox as Lucy and Teal Wicks as Emma.
-The tour, which has various changes to the orchestrations and arrangements of the original score, closed March 31 in Los Angeles in preparation for a pre-planned transfer to Broadway.
+Constantine Maroulis played the lead roles and was joined by Deborah Cox as Lucy and Teal Wicks as Emma.
+The tour, which had various changes to the orchestrations and arrangements of the original score, closed March 31 in Los Angeles in preparation for a pre-planned transfer to Broadway.

+From 2016 to 2017, there was a world tour starring Diana DeGarmo as Lucy with Kyle Dean Massey and Bradley Dean alternating in the title roles.

-Broadway Revival
+Broadway revival

 The revival opened on Broadway at the Marquis Theatre on April 5, 2013 (previews), officially on April 18.
 Originally scheduled to play a limited engagement through June 30, 2013, the production announced shortly after opening that it was to close early, on May 12.
 It closed that day following 29 regular performances and 15 previews, an unusual occurrence for a Broadway show.
-Maroulis, Cox, and Wicks reprised their respective roles as Dr. Jekyll / Mr. Hyde, Lucy, and Emma.
+Maroulis, Cox, and Wicks reprised their respective roles as Dr. Jekyll/Mr. Hyde, Lucy, and Emma.